nusofthq/avchat-documentation/joomla-3.md

   Add the code to the page and save the file on your server.

   <h2 id="facebook-login">Facebook Login</h2>
-  By default, Facebook login is enabled, but in order to connect to the Facebook servers, you need to have an application registered under the same domain as your website.
-Follow the following steps to configure the Facebook login
+  You have the possibility of allowing guests and visitors to access the chat using their Facebook account.
+  To do this, make sure that:

+  1. Visitors have access to the chat.
+  2. The Facebook application is configured.

+  Here's how to configure Facebook Login for visitors on your Joomla! website:

   1. [Setup the Facebook application](standalone#setup-facebook-authentication)
   2. Log in the administrator area of Joomla!.